-2020 Summary: Reflecting on SMEs achievements through the TDAP Programme
+2020 summary: Reflecting on SMEs achievements through the Technology Developer Accelerator Programme (TDAP)

-Head of SME Programmes, Josh Denne reflects on the monumental achievements for SMEs in the TDAP programme in 2020:
+- Head of SME Programmes, Josh Denne, reflects on the monumental achievements for SMEs in the Technology Developer Accelerator Programme (TDAP) in 2020.

 In a year where the economy has nosedived and businesses of every size have had to close their doors, hosting the final presentations of the 10 SMEs involved in wave 3 of our Technology Developer Accelerator Programme (TDAP) feels even more special than usual.

 Having begun their journey with us in April 2019, these organisations have been through a rigorous 18-month journey taking their technology from concept idea through to viable market proposition– a major achievement in such a short space of time for any SME, but against the backdrop of COVID-19 restrictions and the associated economic fallout, this is a fantastic achievement.

 Our role in supporting these companies is not just about giving access to funding, although they did all have access to over £100,000 in grant funding from the APC, it’s also about helping them to understand their route to market, developing their intellectual property strategy and getting them ‘investor ready’.
 In the virtual event held in November 2020, each company came to present their exciting technology and journey during the TDAP process, showcasing how the delivery partners involved in TDAP have helped them to shape their business plan and hopefully set them on a strong path to commercial success.

 Ultimately, the impact of TDAP is measured by the progress made by its participants.